shinyagroove/LoL-Esports-ML/README.md

 # League Of Legends Position Prediction Model

 ## Introduction
 This data science project attempts to create a ML model to predict which role a player played given the post-game data using data from professional League of Legends esports matches in 2022.
 The dataset used for this analysis, which is available [here](https://oracleselixir.com/tools/downloads), was originally compiled from detailed match statistics.
-The exploratory data analysis on this dataset can be found [here](https://shinyagroove.github.io/LoL-Esports-Action-Analysis/).
+The exploratory data analysis on this dataset can be found [here](https://shinyagroove.github.io/LoL-Esports-Action-Analysis/) and [here](https://zhtdbb1.github.io/League-of-Legends-Aggressiveness-Analysis-2017-2018/).

 ---